iKwesi/printf/README.md

 # printf
-This is a group project for the alx-africa Software Engineering program
+This is a group project for the alx-africa Software Engineering programme